home-assistant/developers.home-assistant/blog/2024-07-19-coordinator_async_setup.md

 title: Initialize a `DataUpdateCoordinator` with `_async_setup`
 ---

-In Home Assistant 2024.8, we are introducing the `_async_setup` method for coordinators.
+In Home Assistant 2024.8, we are introducing the `_async_setup` method for the data update coordinator.
 This method allows you to run asynchronous code to prepare your `DataUpdateCoordinator` instance or to load data that only needs to be loaded once.